luismdsleite/schedule-backend/README.md

 ## Migration
 To migrate from the old DB to the new one follow these steps:

 1. Convert the .mdb access file to mysql tables.
-This be done by specialized apps like [this one](https://eggerapps.at/mdbviewer/docs/en/convert-access-to-mysql.html) or with converters available online like [this one](https://www.rebasedata.com/convert-mdb-to-mysql-online).
+This can be done by specialized apps like [this one](https://eggerapps.at/mdbviewer/docs/en/convert-access-to-mysql.html) or with converters available online like [this one](https://www.rebasedata.com/convert-mdb-to-mysql-online).
 2. Store the mysql tables in the `Migration/old_db` and create a `Migration/new_db` directory.
 3. Create a `Migration/.env` file with the following fields: